alvarotrigo/fullPage.js/README.md

 });
 ```

-**Note:** the menu element should be placed outside the fullpage wrapper in order to avoid problem when ussing `css3:true`.
-Otherwise it will be appeneded to the `body` by the plugin itself.
+**Note:** the menu element should be placed outside the fullpage wrapper in order to avoid problem when using `css3:true`.
+Otherwise it will be appended to the `body` by the plugin itself.

 - `navigation`: (default `false`) If set to `true`, it will show a navigation bar made up of small circles.